fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 })
 ```

-The first parameter, *typeDefs*, contains the GraphQL schema.
+The first parameter, <code>typeDefs</code>, contains the GraphQL schema.

 The second parameter is an object, which contains the [resolvers](https://www.apollographql.com/docs/apollo-server/data/resolvers/) of the server.
 These are the code, which defines <i>how</i> GraphQL queries are responded to.